Methodological insights in Bayesian Age-Period-Cohort analysis: an application to the case of Puerto Rico's fertility decline: Introduction

 Incorporating APC models helps to understand the possible reasons behind the difference in total fertility rates (TFR) among countries.
 The TFR, calculated using age specific fertility rates (ASFR), is defined as the average number of children a woman will have in her lifetime, assuming the conditions in the analyzed time period remain constant.
 Fertility levels have been established to categorize countries according to their TFR.
 Countries above the replacement level of 2.1 have high fertility, while low fertility occurs in countries with a TFR below 2.1, which can be classified into further subcategories.
-Moderately low fertility corresponds to rates in the 1.7--2.0 range, while rates of 1.5 or lower define countries that have very low fertility \citep{mcdonald2002}.
+Moderately low fertility corresponds to rates in the 1.7–2.0 range, while rates of 1.5 or lower define countries that have very low fertility \citep{mcdonald2002}.
 Countries with lowest-low fertility are defined as having a TFR of 1.3 or lower \citep{kohler2002}.

 The fertility decline in recent decades has been a matter of concern for many countries.
 When using data from 204 countries, the global Total Fertility Rate (TFR) is projected to be 1.83 (95\% UI 1·59–-2·08) in 2050, being lowest in South Asia with 1.36 (1·09–-1·64), and only 49 countries surpassing the replacement level of 2.1 \citep{gbd2024}.
-In the United States, with a TFR of 1.6 in 2023 (United Nations, 2024), it is predicted that, compared to their predecessors, younger cohorts will have fewer children, as their total intended parity has slightly decreased. \citep{hartnett2020}.
+In the United States, with a TFR of 1.6 in 2023 (United Nations, 2024), it is predicted that, compared to their predecessors, younger cohorts will have fewer children, as their total intended parity has slightly decreased \citep{hartnett2020}.
 Chinese fertility is expected to decrease despite measures such as the three-child policy introduced in 2021, and its decline is mostly attributed to the previous one-child policy, and the tempo effect due to postponement of marriages \citep{lan2021, yang2022china}.

 In Italy, young college-educated women born in the 1960s postponed births and recovery began in the early 2000s once they had children at their thirties.
 In the present day, low fertility still remains in Italy due to postponement and low recovery in younger cohorts \citep{caltabiano2016}.